Epic Downtime is Scheduled for Thursday, July 23, from 3-5am

 - Major impact areas include billing, financial clearance, patient referral, and clinical documentation.

 - IMPORTANT – Please include the ICD-10 diagnosis code for any referrals or appointments that may be scheduled on or after Oct.
 1, 2015.
-For any new appointments or standing orders continuing into October, the Patient Access team will begin to ask for ICD-10 diagnosis information, starting July 1st.
+For any new appointments or standing orders continuing into October, the Patient Access team has begun to ask for ICD-10 diagnosis information.

 - Provider training for ICD-10 will begin in July for residents and in August for all other providers.
 Stay tuned for more details.